Home Your State Repetitive Stress Injuries

 TROUBLESHOOTING

 Occasionally, the keyboard won't click and the laptop or PC will need to be rebooted so it will work again.
 This happens from time to time such as when the computer hasn't been rebooted for a while.
 Sometimes it happens when you've pressed another key such as the minus sign.
+Note: Microsoft Edge is a bad browser for this.
+Use Firefox, Chrome or some other browser if clicking with your keyboard is important to you.

 Back To Top